 In a world where every app, website, and corporate entity is vying for your personal data, “safe” is a relative term.
 It is publicly known that TikTok collects vast amounts of data from its user base and shares that data with numerous third parties.
 However, its practices are not significantly different from those of other social media apps.

 If you have high-level privacy concerns, TikTok may not be a safe option for you.
-Otherwise, to stay safe on social media platforms like TikTok, be sure to adjust your privacy settings, install antivirus software, and use a VPN.
+Otherwise, to stay safe on social media platforms like TikTok, be sure to remove your information from data brokers with a data removal tool, adjust your privacy settings, and install antivirus software.